icytin/NodeJS_Template_ContactForm/README.md

 ------

 1. First of all you need nodeJS - http://nodejs.org/
-2. Download this project and extract it in an appropriate place
+2. Download this template project and extract it in an appropriate place
 3. Open a console and step inside the project-root.
-Excecute install with $npm install
+Install project dependencies with $npm install
 4. Run the project with $node app.js
 5. Open a browser and go to localhost:3000